seattleflu/documentation/Macbook-setup.md

 These keys will be used to access private Github repos and ssh to the backoffice server.

 Follow [these instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) to generate your keys and update your Github account with your public key.
-Your will also need to be added to the backoffice server so that you can use connect via ssh.
+Your public key will also need to be added to the backoffice server so that you can use connect via ssh.